-Prerequisites: Geometry (final of grade of B+ or higher), teacher recommendation, and departmental approval.
-For new students: demonstration of mastery of Algebra I on a placement test given by the department and completion of a complete Geometry course with a final grade of B+ or better.
-Permission granted after review of SSAT scores, former math teacher recommendation, and math background by the academic dean.
+Prerequisites: Geometry (final of grade of B+ or higher), teacher recommendation, and placement test.
+For new students: demonstration of mastery of Algebra I on placement test and completion of a complete Geometry course with a final grade of B+ or better.
+The Head of the Math Department and the Academic Dean make all math placements.

 Trigonometry is a field of mathematics in which the geometric properties of the angles and edges of triangles are used to measure lengths.
 Real-world problems involving trigonometry are common in engineering, physics, construction and design.
 Topics include right-triangle relationships, unit circle, sine, cosine, and tangent functions and their applications, inverse trigonometric functions, identities, and trigonometric form of complex numbers.
 Additional topics such as vectors, polar coordinates, and parametric equations will be included.
 Prerequisites: Algebra II or Advanced Algebra II.

 Trigonometry -1: Taken in conjunction with PreCalculus or Advanced Algebra II and is a prerequisite for Calculus.

 Trigonometry -2: Taken in conjunction with Advanced PreCalculus and is a prerequisite for AP Calculus AB & BC.

 This course focuses on expanding topics from Algebra II, including quadratic, polynomial, radical, rational, exponential and logarithmic functions.
 New units, such as conic sections, sequences and series, limits, and the definition of the derivative will be introduced.
 This course is designed for students who need review and sustained rigor before proceeding to the concepts in Calculus.
 Prerequisites: Algebra II